thomasjallerton/nimbus-framework/docs/resources/functions/BasicFunction.md

 ### Parameters
 Can have at most one parameter, a custom user type.
 This is deserialized using the jackson library so for more customisation annotations can be placed in the target class.

-If it is a cron function then no parameters should be included otherwise the function will fail (as no parameters are included in the request).
+If it is a cron function then the method should have no parameters otherwise the function will fail (as no parameters are included in the request).

 ### Return Type
 The return type is serialized, again using jackson, and sent back to the invoker.
 If it is a cron function then this return type will be unused in the cloud provider, but can still be used to verify in unit tests.